 Maria Zafar is the Campaigns and Community mobilisation Coordinator at Islamic Relief UK.
 Islamic Relief UK recognises climate change as one of the greatest moral, social and environmental issues facing humanity.
 Inspired by Islamic teachings on justice and stewardship, Islamic Relief UK helps communities become more resilient to climate change, improve learning on environmental issues among staff and supporters, aim to reduce our carbon footprint and undertake advocacy to promote substantial reductions in greenhouse gases.

-Kamran serves as Outreach and Capacity Building lead for Faith For The Climate.
+Kamran serves as Outreach Lead for Faith for the Climate.
 A strong advocate of empowering communities to guide behavioural change to promote the message of environment and sustainability.
 He holds a master’s degree in Environmental Sustainability (Strategy & Management), is a chartered environmentalist, and a full member of the Institute for Environmental Management & Assessment (IEMA).

 Kamran holds the sustainability portfolio for the Bahu Trust and is Climate Change Advisor to the Mosques & Imams National Advisory Board (MINAB).